punchplatform/kooker/README.md

 # Kooker

 **K**ooker with a **K** is derived from the word *Cooker*.
-Like a cooker is used for making delicious recipes, kooker will try to cook a Punch recipe on K3D.
+Like a cooker is used for making delicious recipes, kooker cooks a (hopefully tasty) Punch recipe on top of K3D.

-kooker is container, a swiss knife army, built with tools required for an autonomous deployment.
-Delivering prerequisites as containers makes it platform agnostic.

-The tool was built to showcase the concept on how to facilitate local development with Punch services dependencies and how it can be seamlessly included in CI pipelines
+In short: kooker deploys a kubernetes cluster together with punch services such as Minio, Clickhouse, Elastic, etc .. so that you can start punch applications in minutes.

 ## Requirements